 Psychologist, Soloman Asch, performed famous group experiments that consistently found 75% of participants conformed to the group's social norm.

 Dietary social norms have a powerful impact on food choices

 In subsequent studies, researchers led participants to believe that previous participants ate either a large amount or a small amount of a particular food item—ice cream, pizza, etc. The participants were then permitted to eat as much or as little of that particular food as they wanted.
 Researchers repeatedly found that participants consumed similar amounts to those before them, indicating that social norms influenced the participants’ choices.

 What's the point?

 The problem is, in our society, the mainstream foods we eat are largely unhealthy.
-We have work lunches and dinners at conventional restaurants that serve genetically modified foods laden with salt, sugar, and oil which hijack our taste buds and brains while compromising our health.
+We have work lunches and dinners at conventional restaurants that serve genetically modified and processed foods laden with salt, sugar, and oil which hijack our taste buds and brains while compromising our health.
 These foods are often sprayed with mounds of pesticides, contain synthetic ingredients, and added hormones and antibiotics that wreak havoc on our bodies.
 In group gatherings, we tend to consume foods like donuts, cookies, and pizza that are highly processed and void of any nutritional value.
 And we repeatedly indulge in these foods, because that's the norm.
 In fact, nobody bats an eye, unless you DON'T partake.